Rotating Dense Quark Matter and Anomaly Inflow: Anomalies in effective theory

 so the vacuum of theory instead of $U=1$ is described by $U=e^{i\tau_3\phi}$.
 The degeneracy of (\ref{effective potential}) on $\phi$ signals the presence of a Goldstone boson.
 A fixed value of angle $\phi$ corresponds to spontaneous symmetry breaking and it can be identified with the Goldston boson.
 Also the well-known time dependence of superfluid phase is

+It is worth noting that in the chiral limit, one can introduce also a chiral chemical potential $\mu_I^5$.
+As pointed out in \cite{Teryaev:2017}, cases with $(\mu_I\neq 0,\mu_I^5=0)$ and $(\mu_I= 0,\mu_I^5\neq 0)$ can be reduced to each other.
 To study vortices we rely on the hydrodynamic approximation.
 The hydrodynamics of a charged superfluid incorporating the Goldstone field is worked out in \cite{Son:arxiv2002}.
 We follow \cite{Son:2004tq} to obtain effective theory anomalous terms.
 The method is to put the system in background gauge fields and require the effective theory to reproduce the anomalies of the microscopic theory.
 The quark chemical potential is represented as the zeroth components of a fictitious vector gauge field $V_{\mu}$.
-Then the coupling of quarks to the local velocity field $V_{\mu}$ takes the following form
+In the presence of electromagnetic gauge field $A_{\mu}$ and fictitious field $V_{\mu}$ the conservation of chiral current is violated by triangle anomalies \cite{Son:2004tq, Kirilin:2012mw}